jw2856/CarND-LaneLines-P1/writeup_template.md

 However, there was still a jitter apparent on the videos.
 I decided to implement a rolling average of the x values using the latest 10 values of x, combined with using the weighted average algorithm to get the x values for each new frame.
 This resulted in a very nice, smooth result in the videos.

 The videos using the buffer and weighted average are suffixed with `-buffered`.
+Please consider these videos as the submission files.

 ### 2. Identify potential shortcomings with your current pipeline